 The best knowledge is always the freshest, but sometimes we need to preserve knowledge for longer term use.
 How can we do this, without losing the freshness?

 However a fresh tomato does not stay fresh very long, and if we want to cook with tomatoes long into the winter, we need to find a way to preserve them for the longer term.
-Hence the tome spent by many a gardener/cook standing over a hot stove, canning produce for the winter.
+Hence the effort invested by many a gardener/cook standing over a hot stove, canning produce for the winter.

 The key, however, is to preserve them properly.
 Poorly canned tomatoes can be a source of botulism and food poisoning.